pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 or jumbled items, or race conditions), we can generate and follow a contiguous sequence of integers.
 Two such techniques are described below.

-The first approach uses the library's relational record managers with integer sequenced record classes.
-The ID column of the record class is used to place all the application's event records in a single sequence.
+The first technique uses the library's relational record managers with record classes that have an indexed integer ID column.
+Record IDs can be used to place all the application's event records in a single sequence.
 This technique is recommended for enterprise applications, and at least the earlier stages of more ambitious projects.
+There is an inherent limit to the rate at which an application can write events using this technique, which essentially follows from the need to write events in series.
+The rate limit is the reciprocal of the time it takes to write one event record.

+Given the rate limit, it would take quite a long time to fill up a properly provisioned database table.
+Nevertheless, if the volume of domain event records in your system inclines you towards partitioning the table of stored events, or if your database works in this way (Cassandra) the table would need to be partitioned by sequence ID, and so maintaining an index of record IDs across such partitions, and hence sequencing the events of an application in this way, will be problematic.

-Secondly, a much more complicated, but possibly more scalable, approach uses a library class called ``BigArray`` to build a sequence of all the events of an application.
-This technique can be used as an alternative to using a native database index on the record table, especially in situations where a normal database index across all records is generally discouraged (e.g. in Cassandra), or where records do not have an integer ID or timestamp that can be indexed (e.g. all the library's record classes for Cassandra, and the ``IntegerSequencedNoIDRecord`` for SQLAlchemy, or when storing an index for a large number of records in a single partition is undesirable for infrastructure or performance reasons, or is not supported by the database.
+To proceed without an indexed record ID column, the library class ``BigArray`` can be used to sequence of all the events of an application.
+This technique can be used as an alternative to using a native database index of record IDs, especially in situations where a normal database index across all records is generally discouraged (e.g. in Cassandra), or where records do not have an integer ID or timestamp that can be indexed (e.g. all the library's record classes for Cassandra, and the ``IntegerSequencedNoIDRecord`` for SQLAlchemy, or when storing an index for a large number of records in a single partition is undesirable for infrastructure or performance reasons, or is not supported by the database.

 Record managers
 ~~~~~~~~~~~~~~~

 A relational record manager can function as an application sequence,
-especially when it's record class has an ID field, and more so when the
+especially when its record class has an ID field, and more so when the
 ``contiguous_record_ids`` option is enabled.
 This technique ensures
 that whenever an entity or aggregate command returns successfully,
 any events will already have been simultaneously placed in both the